edocas01/DISTRIBUTE_ESTIMATION_PROJECT/README.md

 This repository contains the code developed by Edoardo Castioni and Massimiliano Pranzo for the project of the "Intelligent distributed system" of professor Fontanelli.

-# Papers and related works
+# Papers and related works.
 - [_Distributed Optimal Deployment on a Circle for Cooperative Encirclement of Autonomous
 Mobile Multi-Agents_](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9044350)